JPonsa/UCI_Heart_Disease/README.md

 The goal of this project is to build a machine learning model that can predict whether a patient has heart disease based on various risk factors.
 The data used consists of medical records over 300 patients, including information on demographic factors (age, sex), symptoms (e.g.chest paint), and test results (e.g. resting electrocardiographic results).
 Each patient is labeled as having heart disease type 1-4 or not.

 To build the model, several classification algorithms were tested, including logistic regression, support vector machines, and random forests.
 The data was split into training and test sets, and cross-validation was used to evaluate model performance during training.
-The Support Vector Classifier achieved the highest accuracy on the test set of about 80%.
+The Support Vector Classifier achieved the highest accuracy on the test set of about 80% accuracy.
 These results are consistent with previous analysis.

 The most important features for predicting heart disease were found to be the presence of chest pain (type 2 and 3) and exercise induced angina.
 The trained model can now be used on new patient data to estimate the likelihood of heart disease, allowing for earlier intervention and improved outcomes as part of a **Clinical Decision Support Systems** (CDSS).
 Overall this project demonstrates the feasibility of using machine learning for disease prediction based on medical data.